-Program of Study: Web Design and Development
+Academic Department: Business and Information Technology Program of Study: Web Design and Development Field of Interest: Computer and Information Technology

 Description: The Certificate of Completion (CCL) in Web Foundations introduces students to designing and developing web pages.
 This CCL prepares students for entry level web positions.
 Certificates of Completion (CCL) in Web Design and Web Development are available.
 An Associate in Applied Science (AAS) degree in Web Design/Development is also available.